sfuhrm/capsula/README.md

 Capsula has the following features:

 * Only one YAML configuration file necessary for all supported platforms.
+* Has a simple inheritance mechanism for the YAML file so you don't need to start copy & paste.
 * Can build packages for multiple target platforms.
 * Dependencies can be configured for every distribution.
 * Can make Java, C and other projects.